|Delivery:||Live online & in-person workshops|

 No. We provide everything that you need for the training day.

-The only additional costs for you will be travel to and from the training venue and accommodation overnight if that is required.
+The only additional costs for you might be travel to and from the training venue and accommodation overnight if that is required and if you need to buy lunch.

 We frequently provide corporate training days where specific teams from a business come together to learn how to learn publis speaking skills and to give presentations.